influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/features/cluster-commands.md

 ```
 $ influxd-ctl -auth-type jwt -secret oatclusters show
 ```
-The tool uses JWT authentication with the shared secret `oatclusters`.
+The `influxd-ctl` utility uses JWT authentication with the shared secret `oatclusters`.

-If authentication is enabled in the cluster's [meta node configuration files](/enterprise_influxdb/v1.5/administration/configuration/#auth-enabled-false) and [data node configuration files](/enterprise_influxdb/v1.5/administration/configuration/#meta-auth-enabled-false) and the `influxd-ctl` command does not include authentication details, the system returns:
+If authentication is enabled in the cluster's [meta node configuration files](/enterprise_influxdb/v1.5/administration/configuration/#auth-enabled) and [data node configuration files](/enterprise_influxdb/v1.5/administration/configuration/#meta-auth-enabled) and the `influxd-ctl` command does not include authentication details, the system returns:

 ```
 Error: unable to parse authentication credentials.
 ```

 If authentication is enabled and the `influxd-ctl` command provides the incorrect shared secret, the system returns:

 ```
 Error: signature is invalid.
 ```

 #### Authenticating with basic authentication

+To authenticate a user with basic authentication, use the `-auth-type basic` option on the `influxd-ctl` utility, with the `-user` and `-password` options.

+In the following example, the `influxd-ctl` utility uses basic authentication for a cluster user.

 ```
 $ influxd-ctl -auth-type basic -user admini -pwd mouse show
 ```
-The tool uses basic authentication for the cluster user `admini` with the password `mouse`.

-If authentication is enabled in the cluster's [meta node configuration files](/enterprise_influxdb/v1.5/administration/configuration/#auth-enabled-false) and [data node configuration files](/enterprise_influxdb/v1.5/administration/configuration/#meta-auth-enabled-false) and the `influxd-ctl` command does not include authentication details, the system returns:
+If authentication is enabled in the cluster's [meta node configuration files](/enterprise_influxdb/v1.5/administration/configuration/#auth-enabled) and [data node configuration files](/enterprise_influxdb/v1.5/administration/configuration/#meta-auth-enabled) and the `influxd-ctl` command does not include authentication details, the system returns:

 ```
 Error: unable to parse authentication credentials.
 ```

 If authentication is enabled and the `influxd-ctl` command provides the incorrect username or password, the system returns:

 ```
 Error: authorization failed.
 ```

-## `influxd-ctl` commands
+## Commands

 ### `add-data`

 Adds a data node to a cluster.
 By default, `influxd-ctl` adds the specified data node to the local meta node's cluster.
-Use `add-data` instead of the [`join` argument](#join) when performing a [Production Installation](/enterprise_influxdb/v1.5/production_installation/data_node_installation/) of an InfluxEnterprise cluster.
+Use `add-data` instead of the [`join` argument](#join) when performing a [production installation](/enterprise_influxdb/v1.5/production_installation/data_node_installation/) of an InfluxEnterprise cluster.

+#### Syntax

 ```
 add-data <data-node-TCP-bind-address>